Canon 1D Mark II N vs 60D

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 1D Mark II N and the 60D have been discontinued, but can regularly be found used on eBay.
+Both the 1D Mark II N and the 60D have been discontinued, but can regularly be found used on ebay.
 The 1D Mark II N was replaced by the Canon 1D Mark III, while the 60D was followed by the Canon 70D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 1D Mark II N and 60D can be found, respectively, in the Canon 1D Mark II N Manual (free pdf) or the online Canon 60D Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1D Mark II N and the Canon 60D?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS-1D Mark II N: